 Guernsey makes a fundamental distinction between open-ended funds and closed-ended funds.

-An open-ended fund is one in which the investors are entitled under the terms of the scheme to have their units redeemed or repurchased by the fund or to sell their units on an investment exchange at a price related to the value of the property to which they relate.
+An open-ended fund is one in which the investors are entitled under the terms of the scheme to have their units redeemed or repurchased by the fund or to sell their units on an investment exchange.
 In a closed-ended structure, there is no right to have one's shares redeemed although, usually, the fund will have a predetermined life.

 A Guernsey closed-ended fund is not required to appoint a local custodian or a local manager or adviser.
 Unlike a closed-ended fund, every open-ended fund generally must appoint a Guernsey licensed custodian to hold its assets on trust.
 Both open-ended and closed-ended funds are required to appoint a locally licensed administrator (referred to as a "designated administrator" in this briefing).
 Previously, every open-ended fund also had to appoint a Guernsey licensed principal manager.
 This requirement was removed at the beginning of 2007 but, nonetheless, some promoters are continuing to use principal managers within their structures.

 The Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended (the "POI Law") creates two categories of Guernsey fund:

 – registered collective investment schemes.

 Both open-ended and closed-ended funds may be either authorised or registered schemes under the POI Law and funds may take the form of companies, limited partnerships, unit trusts or other entities.

 – class A: eligible for marketing to the general public in the UK and certain other jurisdictions.
 There are comprehensive rules which regulate the documents by which a class A scheme is established, the content of the relevant scheme particulars, the general administration of the scheme and the investment parameters;